fluttermeetup/learn_dart_in_40_minutes/CANCEL.md

 [**Learn Dart Language in 40 Minutes for Beginners**](#)

 Thank you for considering supporting my work.
-Feel free to explore my resources, and don’t hesitate to reach out if you have any questions or feedback!
+Feel free to explore my resources, and don’t hesitate to reach out via my LinkedIn (https://www.linkedin.com/in/yufeng-chen-ca/) if you have any questions or feedback!

 Best regards,
 **Yufeng Chen**